AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/insights/attributes.md

 You cannot edit tags that are detected and automatically applied.

-See [Attribute categories](/help/user-guide/insights/attribute-category.md) for detailed lists for image, video, and text categories.
+See [Attribute categories](/help/user-guide/insights/attribute-category.md) for detailed lists of image, video, and text features.

-## Attribute metrics
+## Attribute performance

 Insights metrics can help you evaluate which attributes inspire more customer engagement.

-### Metrics detail

 The following table provides definitions and insights for key digital marketing metrics in the [!UICONTROL Attributes] table view.
 Each metric includes a brief definition as it relates to an asset, how the metric is calculated, and one or more insights to help understand its significance and impact on an ad campaign.